telerik/kendo-ui-core/docs/aspnet-mvc/helpers/dropdownlist/overview.md

         <%: Html.Kendo().DropDownList()
             .Name("productDropDownList") //The name of the DropDownList is mandatory.
 It specifies the "id" attribute of the widget.
-            .DataTextField("ProductName") //Specifies which property of the Product to be used by the DropDownList as a text.
+            .DataTextField("ProductName") //Specify which property of the Product to be used by the DropDownList as a text.
-            .DataValueField("ProductID") //Specifies which property of the Product to be used by the DropDownList as a value.
+            .DataValueField("ProductID") //Specify which property of the Product to be used by the DropDownList as a value.
             .DataSource(source =>
             {
                    source.Read(read =>
                    {
                         read.Action("GetProducts", "Home"); //Set the Action and Controller names.
                    })
-                   .ServerFiltering(true); //If true the DataSource will not filter the data on the client.
+                   .ServerFiltering(true); //If true, the DataSource will not filter the data on the client.
             })
             .SelectedIndex(0) //Select first item.
         %>